elsie-dev/elsie-dev/README.md

 # Bonjour!! 👋🏾

-I'm Elsie a Cloud Engineer 💻 .
-Proficient in both DevOps and Cloud Support.
+I'm Elsie, into Cloud Engineering 💻 .
+Proficient in both DevOps and Cloud Support technologies.
 Uses Python for automation and I contribute to communities through writing technical articles which are beginner friendly.

-Invite me out for a skate race.

 [Elsie's Link Tree](https://linktr.ee/elcymao)